sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 and flow (without overhead).
 We call this **fast path**.

 With respect to packets and flows between VMs in VNET, a tunnel (equivalent to the circuit of a telephonic switch) is established between the source VM to the Appliance, and from the Appliance to the destination VM (after packet rules, routing, and transforms).
 This tunnel (along with some SDN feature work) will redirect the packets to a DPU, for example - in an appliance.
 This is where the DASH performance enhancements (so called *bump in the wire*) happens.

 ## Packet transforms

 Packet transformation plays a crucial role when moving a packet from a source to a destination.
 Before we look at the example, let's define a few terms.

 - **Flows**.
-It describes a specific “conversation” between two hosts (SRC/DST IP, SRC/DST Port).
-When flows are processed and policy is applied to them and then routed, the DPU records the outcomes of all those decisions in a **transform** and places them in the **flow table** which resides locally on the DPU itself.
+It describes a specific *conversation* between two hosts (SRC/DST IP, SRC/DST Port).
+When flows are processed and policy is applied to them and then routed, the SmartNIC (or DPU) records the outcomes of all those decisions in a **transform** and places them in the **flow table** which resides locally on the card itself.

-  > [!NOTE]
-  > This is why sometimes the term *transform* and *flow* are used interchangeably.
+  > [!NOTE] This is why sometimes the term *transform* and *flow* are used
+  > interchangeably.

 - **Transforms**.
 It is represented either by *iflow* (initiator) or *rflow* (responder) in the **flow table**.
-It contains everything the DPU needs to route a packet to its destination without first having to apply a policy.
-Whenever the DPU receives a packet, it checks the local *flow table* to see if it’s already done the preparatory work has been done for this flow.
+It contains everything the SmartNIC needs to route a packet to its destination without first having to apply a policy.
+  Whenever the SmartNIC receives a packet, it checks the local *flow table* to see if the preparatory work has been done for this flow.
 The following can happen:

   - When a *transform* or *flow* doesn’t exist in the *flow table*, a **slow path** is executed and policy applied.
   - When a *transform* or *flow* does exist in the *flow table*, a **fast path** is executed and the values in the transform are used to forward the packet to its destination without having to apply a policy first.

 - **Mapping table**.
 It is tied to the V-Port, and contains the CA:PA (IPv4, IPv6) mapping, along with the FNI value of the CA for Inner Destination MAC re-write and VNID to use for VXLAN encapsulation.

-  > [!NOTE]
-  > The Flexible Network Interface (FNI) is a 48-bit value which easily maps to MAC values.
-The MAC address of a VNIC (VM NIC or BareMetal NIC) is synonymous with FNI.
-It is one of the values used to identify a V-Port container ID.
+  > [!NOTE] The Flexible Network Interface (FNI) is a 48-bit value which easily
+  > maps to MAC values.
+The MAC address of a VNIC (VM NIC or BareMetal NIC) is
+  > synonymous with FNI.
+It is one of the values used to identify a V-Port
+  > container ID.

 - **Routing table**.
 A longest prefix match (LPM) table that once matched on destination specifies the action to perform VXLAN encapsulation based on variables already provided, VXLAN encap using a **mapping table** or *Overlay Tunnel* lookup for variables, or *L3/L4 NAT*.
 Routing tables are mapped to the V-Port.

 - **Flow table**.
-A global table on a DPU that contains the transforms for all of the per-FNI flows that have been processed through the data path pipeline.
+A global table on a SmartNIC that contains the transforms for all of the per-FNI flows that have been processed through the data path pipeline.

 ## Packet transforms example

-The following is an example of packet transformation in VNET to VNET traffic.
+The following is an example of packet transformation in VM to VM communication in VNET.

 ### V-Port definition